 If you already use Sites@Duke and wish to add a PlayPosit bulb to your site, first make sure that you’ve activated the “PlayPosit embed” plugin.
 Next, create a new Page or Post and paste in the bulb URL.
 The PlayPosit bulb will embed immediately.
 Learn more about using PlayPosit in Sites@Duke.

 Did you know that you can add interactive video into any text editor in your Sakai site?
 With the PlayPosit – Sakai integration, grades can automatically sync once you deliver your first interactive video lesson.
 Choose the “shopping cart” icon in a text editor window, and select PlayPosit.
 Then, choose the bulb you want to add to Sakai.
 Voilá, your bulb is now ready for your students to access.
-Learn more about using PlayPosit with Sakai.
+Learn more about using PlayPosit with Sakai (video) and written instructions.

 Learning Innovation is here to connect you with teaching ideas and technologies that will help engage your students—if you have any questions about PlayPosit or other Duke technologies for teaching, please get in touch.